mptrsen/Orthograph/README.md

 ## 11. Start the reporter

-Make `orthograph-reporter` executable and run it:
+Make `orthograph-reporter` executable if it isn't already and run it:

 	$ chmod +x orthograph-reporter
 	$ ./orthograph-reporter